 When you think of this South American country, its vibrant culture and rich history come to mind.
 At the heart of its identity lies its primary language.
-Spanish is the official language, spoken by about 95% of the population1.
+Spanish is the official language, spoken by about 95% of the population.
 This linguistic heritage shapes daily life, from bustling cities to serene regions.

 Venezuelan Spanish carries a unique Caribbean flair, setting it apart in the world of languages.
 It’s not just a means of communication but a reflection of the country’s diverse culture.
-Beyond Spanish, the constitution recognizes over 30 indigenous languages1, showcasing the nation’s linguistic diversity.
+Beyond Spanish, the constitution recognizes over 30 indigenous languages, showcasing the nation’s linguistic diversity.

 Understanding the language spoken here offers a glimpse into the soul of this South American nation.
 Whether you’re exploring its cities or learning about its history, language plays a pivotal role in connecting with its people and culture.